Fethienv/jaw-fragment-caching/README.md

 - [Next updates](#next-updates)

 ## Introduction:
-Simple fragment caching wordpress plugin
+Simple fragment caching wordpress plugin for developers
 - To use it in themes, plugins creation
 - For speed up your themes or plugins
 - Reduce server load